juand-r/naacl-2019-notes/README.md

 - Pooled Contextualized Embeddings for Named Entity Recognition.
 Alan Akbik, Tanja Bergmann and Roland Vollgraf
 - Knowledge-Augmented Language Model and Its Application to Unsupervised Named-Entity Recognition.
 Angli Liu, Jingfei Du and Veselin Stoyanov
   - See in Language Models section
+- (Poster) Practical, Efficient, and Customizable Active Learning for Named Entity Recognition in the Digital Humanities.
+Alexander Erdman et al.

 ### Learning with Limited Data :bowling: